 JSF can be further seamlessly integrated with AJAX-enabled components to enrich the user experience by adding Ajax events for validations and method invocations.

-Since there are integrated libraries for all the configurations, security and performance-related tasks, all you need to do as a developer is building your business logic.
+Since there are integrated libraries for all the configurations, security, and performance-related tasks, all you need to do as a developer is build your business logic.

-Grails is an easy to learn full-stack framework much suitable for those who are just beginning their programming career.
-While Grails is a web framework written in Groovy programming language, it runs on Java platform and is perfectly compatible with Java syntax.
+Grails is an easy-to-learn full-stack framework much suitable for those who are just beginning their programming career.
+While Grails is a web framework written in Groovy programming language, it runs on a Java platform and is perfectly compatible with Java syntax.
 This framework is based on the MVC design pattern.

 Groovy is similar to Java which some more features added when compared to Java.
 It is very easy to learn Groovy if you already know Java.

 Similar to JSP, in Grails, the rendering technology is GSP (Groovy Server Pages).
 Creating tags for the View in Grails is simple and easy.
 It also uses GORM which as you might have guessed is the ORM implementation used in Grails.
 You can also directly use Hibernate instead of GORM.
 Grails has built-in support for RESTful APIs thus making it easy to create such services.